n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ### Fully Train the Model
 Now that we got a good accuracy with a single CIFAR-10 batch, we train the model again by using all five batches.
 This takes quite a lot of time.
-At the end the model is saved on the hard disk in order to be reused in the future.
+At the end, the model is saved on the hard disk in order to be reused in the future.

 ```python